Horse64/core.horse64.org/docs/How to Contribute.md

-   To set up a new pull request, try these steps (**warning**, you should know how to run commands in a terminal and how to change folders, or you won't get very far):
+   To set up a new pull request, try these steps (**warning**, you should know how to run commands in a terminal and how to change folders in a terminal, or you won't get very far):

    1. Make an account on codeberg.org if you haven't yet.
       Also, install **git for Windows** and any text